Detroit Movie Palaces

 Step back in time to see what area movie theaters were presenting in January 1958.
 Film titles are linked to the Internet Movie Database.

-"Look to The Giant Screen For The Finest Entertainment You'll See in 1958!" read the Butterfield theaters ad in the Jan.
-3, 1958 Ann Arbor News.
-The Butterfield chain included the Michigan, whose top attraction in January was Pal Joey, starring Rita Hayworth, Frank Sinatra, and Kim Novak (This musical was also part of the Michigan's 2007 Summer Classic Movie Series.).
+"Look to The Giant Screen For The Finest Entertainment You'll See in 1958!" read the Butterfield theaters ad in the January 3, 1958 Ann Arbor News.
+The Butterfield chain included the Michigan, whose top attraction in January was Pal Joey, starring Rita Hayworth, Frank Sinatra, and Kim Novak.

 At the Redford, the first week of 1958 brought the final days of a three-week run of the 1956 blockbuster The Ten Commandments.
 Patrons then enjoyed a midwinter taste of April Love (Pat Boone, Shirley Jones).
 Two future television stars (Robert Wagner and Joan Collins) headlined Stopover Tokyo, on a double bill with Joanne Woodward's Oscar-winning lead performance in The Three Faces of Eve.